ORBAT/S4QS-RS/README.md

 # S4QS-RS
 S4QS-RS reads S3 object creation events from SQS and copies data from S3 to Redshift using COPY with S3 manifests (see Redshift's [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) documentation for more information.)
-Data is copied into time series tables with configurable rotation periods and retention.
+Data is copied into time series tables with configurable rotation periods and retention, and a view with a configurable amount of time series tables is created.

+The view creation is done so that adding or removing columns from time series tables doesn't cause the view to break; missing spots are filled in with `NULL as [missing_col_name]` in the view's queries.

 See the [S3 documentation](http://docs.aws.amazon.com/AmazonS3/latest/UG/SettingBucketNotifications.html) for more information about setting up the object creation events.
 Note that if you publish the events to SNS and then subscribe your SQS queue to the SNS topic, you **must** set the "Raw Message Delivery" subscription attribute to "**True**".